-Define biodiverse but restricted habitat types within TFM with respect to general herbaceous structure, dominated by Sedges/rushes with some salinity tolerance, but with greater forb diversity unique to TFMs that don’t occur in higher salinity or non-tidal wetlands;

-Emphasize biodiversity and habitat value, and concern for species gained/lost.

-A major challenge of understanding community stability is the lack of long-term monitoring.
-In absence of long-term monitoring, using historical datasets can provide a ‘snapshot’ of changes across time.
-One such opportunity exists in Ladner Marsh, which escaped development through designation as protected habitat (Figure 1).
+A challenge of understanding community stability, including within estuaries, is the lack of long-term data.
+In absence of long-term monitoring, historical datasets can provide a ‘snapshot’ of changes across time.
+One such opportunity exists in Ladner Marsh, which is part of the South Arm Marshes (SAM) Wildlife Management Area (WMA) near Delta, BC, Canada (Figure 1).
+Despite industrialization and municipal expansion within the region, this habitat has escaped development, and to the best of the author’s knowledge has not experienced major natural disturbance in the past 50 years.
+Understanding how community composition has changed prior to and since the 1991 establishment of the WMA is important for regional land managers in evaluating benchmarks for conservation and restoration targets.

-Portions of the South Arm Marshes WMA complex are used as reference sites for ongoing restoration projects in the Fraser River Estuary.

-Understanding how community composition has changed prior to and since the 1991 establishment of the WMA is important for regional land managers in evaluating benchmarks for conservation/restoration targets.

 Two historical studies conducted in Ladner Marsh (Bradfield & Porter, 1982; Denoth & Myers, 2007) used similar methods to document floristic diversity.
-Bradfield & Porter identified distinct community sub-types (hereafter, “assemblages”), with niche occupancy driven by edaphic factors such as drainage.
-Denoth & Myers repeated the sampling to determine whether a non-native species (purple loosestrife) was displacing a species of concern (Henderson’s checkermallow).
+Bradfield & Porter (1982) identified distinct community sub-types (hereafter, “assemblages”), likely driven by edaphic factors such as drainage.
+Denoth & Myers repeated the sampling to determine whether a non-native species (purple loosestrife) was displacing a species of concern, Henderson’s checkermallow.
+Henderson’s checkermallow (Sidalcea hendersonii S. Watson) is locally abundant in this marsh, and thus stability of habitat conditions is vital for species conservation.